 A Lifetime Of Healthy Smiles Starts Here At Kimball Orthodontics

 The American Association of Orthodontists recommends that children see an orthodontist as early as age seven.
-At this point, your orthodontist will evaluate whether your child could benefit from early orthodontic treatment.
-While most children leave their evaluation not needing early treatment, some end up benefiting significantly from the opportunity to address developmental concerns while they are still in the early stages.
+At this point, your orthodontist will evaluate whether your child could benefit from early orthodontic treatment in Laguna Niguel & Laguna Beach, CA. While most children leave their evaluation not needing early treatment, some end up benefiting significantly from the opportunity to address developmental concerns while they are still in the early stages.

-Early orthodontic treatment (also known as Phase One orthodontic treatment) typically begins around age eight or nine.
+Early orthodontic treatment in Laguna Niguel & Laguna Beach, CA, typically begins around age eight or nine.
 Phase Two will begin around age 11 or older.
 The goal of early treatment is to correct the growth of the jaw and certain bite problems, such as underbite.
 Early treatment also helps to make room for permanent teeth to come in properly, lessening the chance of adult tooth extractions in the future.

 How Can You Tell If Your Child Needs Early Orthodontic Treatment?